 The child must value: appreciation lesson.
 The child must perceive and describe: experimentation lesson.
 The child must understand and grasp: explicatory lesson.
 The child must perceive and act: demonstration lesson.
+The child must pin down his/her acquired insights: drill or exercise lesson.

-The child must pin down his acquired insights: drill or exercise lesson.
+The different types of lessons are characterized by the modes of learning that are prominent during the lesson, but they also show a uniqueness with respect to the use of teaching and learning aids and the nature of evaluation.

-The different types of lessons are characterized by the modes of learning that are prominent during the course of the lesson but they also show a uniqueness with respect to the use of teaching and learning aids and the nature of evaluation.
-The final question that now has to be asked is if each type of lesson is independent.
-We have to answer that there is no pure lesson type.
+The final question which now must obe asked is if each type of lesson is independent.
+We must answer that there is no pure lesson type.
 In one or another way, each lesson type includes elements of the others.
-Usually a lesson is a combination of lesson types where an element is more prominent in one than in the other.
-A child appreciates a structure but also has to be guided to an understanding of it in order to heighten his appreciation.
+Usually, a lesson is a combination of lesson types where an element is more prominent in one than in the other.
+A child appreciates a structure but also must be guided to an understanding of it to heighten his/her appreciation.
 Appreciation only acquires sense and meaning to the degree that understanding becomes keener.
-Thus, one can investigate further the intertwining among types of lessons so that it becomes clear that in an appreciation lesson one finds elements of an explicatory lesson and in the experimentation lesson there are elements of a demonstration lesson and again in an explicatory lesson there are elements of a drill lesson.
+Thus, one can investigate further the intertwining among types of lessons so that it becomes clear that, in an appreciation lesson one finds elements of an explicatory lesson and in the experimentation lesson there are elements of a demonstration lesson and, again, in an explicatory lesson, there are elements of a drill lesson.